graiolo/cron-push/README.md

 **NB: The "cron-push" folder must be entered if you are interested in pushing**

-After the download launch the *config.sh* file
+After the download launch the **config.sh** file

+To change the time from 3600s to 'any other', go to **chrono-push.sh** and change the time of the sleep function